Skip to main content

 Accessibility practices I include by default:

-• Strong color contrast between text and background.
+• Strong color contrast.

-• Descriptive alt text for meaningful images.
+• Meaningful alt text for images.

-• ARIA labels for custom components (such as toggles and accordions).
+• ARIA labels for custom components.

-• Readable typography and adequate line spacing.
+• Readable typography and spacing.

-• Clear form labels, instructions, and error messages.
+• Clear form labels and error messages.

 Designing the Admin Experience for Real Teams